 1) The PlayStation 4K (or 4.5, or Neo)

 So much for lengthier console generations: multiple reports claim that Sony is about to announce a half-step enhancement over the PlayStation 4, which is being referred to as the PlayStation 4K, PS4.5, or by its supposed codename of "Neo."

 According to the sources, the new PlayStation 4 will allow for much better-looking games, although the prospect of AAA games running in native 4K resolution seems unlikely.
 That said, the added processing power should still result in sharper, smoother, and more detailed games, and make PlayStation VR experiences all the more immersive.
 And we'll get 4K Blu-ray movie support, as well.

 Supposedly, Sony has mandated that all games offer an enhanced "Neo" mode and a standard one for the original PS4 model, so every single PS4 game works on every console.
 If so, that should prevent the market from becoming segmented and split apart, and the introduction of a higher-end model should drive down the standard PS4 hardware price.

 2) Xbox One...
 Half?
 Two?

 Sony is going larger with the PlayStation 4, it seems, but Microsoft may go smaller – for now, at least.
-Multiple sources speaking with Kotaku, Polygon, and The Verge claim that Microsoft plans to introduce a smaller and cheaper version of the Xbox One for release by autumn.
+Multiple sources speaking with Kotaku, Polygon, and The Verge claim that Microsoft plans to introduce a smaller and cheaper version of the Xbox One for release by this year.
 It will supposedly be 40% smaller than the current model, however it may add 4K video support in the process and add a 2TB hard drive.

 Microsoft may also have a streaming stick that pairs with an Xbox One gamepad and lets you stream games from an Xbox One to another TV in your house.
 Think of it like the middling PlayStation TV, or the Steam Link.